alexandra-mrnts/dvmn-API-04/README.md

 ```
 publish_all_images.py [-f frequency] [-d directory]
 ```
 * **frequency** (optional): Sets the posting frequency in hours.
 The script will post one image at the specified interval.
-After all images are posted, it will countinue with the same reshuffled images.
+After all images are posted, it will continue with the same reshuffled images.
-If not specified, TG_POSTING_FREQUENCY environment variable will be used.
+If not specified, `TG_POSTING_FREQUENCY` environment variable will be used.
 If the environment variable is not set, the default posting interval is 4 hours.
 * **directory** (optional): Specifies the directory containing the images to be posted.
-If not specified, TG_IMAGE_SOURCE_DIR environment variable will be used.
+If not specified, `TG_IMAGE_SOURCE_DIR` environment variable will be used.
 If the environment variable is not set, the default directory is 'images' subfolder.

 ### Project Goals
 ___

-The code is written for educational purposes on online-course for web-developers dvmn.org.
+The code is written for educational purposes on online-course for web-developers [dvmn.org](https://dvmn.org).